["learn"]

 What are the main 5 types of tequila?

-According to the Tequila Regulatory Council (CRT), there are five different types of tequila.
+According to the Tequila Regulatory Council (CRT), there are five different kinds of tequila.
 This includes blanco, joven, reposado, añejo, and extra añejo.

 1. Blanco tequila (silver)